Washington DC Hoods Map

 The section of D.C. that has some of the most historic communities is the Northeast, from Deanwood to Benning Road, with the Carver-Langston and Rosedale-Kingman Park areas, along with other neighborhoods.

-The other legendary communities of the Northeast are KWA (Kenilworth), Clay Terrace, the late Parkside Additions, Carver Terrace, once known as Little Vietnam, Langston Terrace, blocks in the Rosedale area like E Street and D Street, Trinidad, Ivy City, Brentwood and Saratoga, Edgewood, and more.
+The true legendary and iconic ‘hoods of the Northeast are KWA (Kenilworth), Clay Terrace, the late Parkside Additions, Carver Terrace, once known as Little Vietnam, Langston Terrace, blocks in the Rosedale area like E Street and D Street, Trinidad, Ivy City, Brentwood and Saratoga, Edgewood, and more.

 Northwest Washington DC Hoods